 The Committee believes that the present-law EIC phaseout unfairly penalizes some individuals because they receive a smaller EIC when they marry than if they had not married.
 The Committee believes that this provision will help alleviate the marriage tax penalty and provide marriage tax relief to many families receiving the EIC.
-Reducing this inequity will also extend the EIC to almost one million married couples who do not currently qualify for the credit.7

-The provision increases the beginning and ending income levels of the phase-out of the EIC for married couples filing a joint return by \$2,500.
-The beginning and ending income levels of the phase-out of the EIC (including the \$2,500 increase for joint returns) will continue to be indexed for inflation, as under present law.
+Reducing this inequity will help approximately four million couples.
+This includes an extension of the EIC to almost one million married couples who do not currently qualify for the credit.8 by \$2,500.
+The beginning and ending income levels of the phaseout of the EIC (including the \$2,500 increase for joint returns) will continue to be indexed for inflation, as under present law.
 The effect of the provision is to increase the EIC for taxpayers in the income phase-out by an amount up to \$2,500 times the phase-out rate.
 For example, for couples with two or more qualifying children, the maximum increase in the EIC as a result of the proposal is \$2,500 times 21.06 percent, or \$526.50.
 The provision also expands the number of married couples eligible for the EIC.
 Specifically, the \$2,500 increase makes married couples with earnings up to \$2,500 beyond the present-law phase-out eligible for the EIC.